Enhancing di-jet resonance searches via a final-state radiation jet tagging algorithm: Application

 We acknowledge that the above sensitivity assessment metric is rather simple, as in reality one needs to perform the actual background estimation.
 It is expected that in a functional fit, the width of the signal plays a critical role as well as the signal-to-background ratio.
 In the future, if advanced background modelling methods do not need to assume the background is smoothly falling any more, this methodology has the flexibility to be re-optimised for such a scenario.

-The hypothetical \ZPrime particle in the benchmark BSM model has democratic couplings to quarks, and it is not coupled to gluons.
+The hypothetical \YZero particle in the benchmark BSM model has democratic couplings to quarks, and it is not coupled to gluons.
 Therefore, the only production channel is via $q\overline{q}$ fusion, and the final state is $q\overline{q}$ as well.
 In other theory frameworks, such as the excited quarks~\cite{excitedquark1,excitedquark2}, extra dimensions~\cite{extradimension} and quantum black holes~\cite{qbh}, the new particles can couple to both quarks and gluons.
 So the production (decay) channels also include $gg$, $gq$ and $g\overline{q}$.
 Since the algorithm is trained utilising jet mass, a variable correlated with the jet origin, implicitly, its performance is sensitive to the relative fraction between quark-initiated and gluon-initiated jets in the events.
-The algorithm trained with \ZPrime is likely not optimal for those alternative cases.
+The algorithm trained with \YZero is likely not optimal for those alternative cases.
 Once including lower level inputs such as the tracks within the jets, the algorithm will have stronger BSM model dependence, which has to be carefully thought of.
+Another factor omitted in this study is the interference, either between the ISR and ISR processes, or between the signal and multi-jet processes.
+Such effects have been studied in the past, but they have not been considered in the experiments yet~\cite{inter1, inter2, inter3}.
+They can potentially become more significant at HL-LHC, so we should pay more attention in future investigations.

 The jet clustering method used is anti-$k_t$~\cite{antikt,catchment} with a radius of $R = 0.4$, which is the current standard choice for small-radius jets in both the CMS and ATLAS experiments.
 It is found that in certain BSM models such as dark QCD, using a larger jet radius can better reconstruct the heavy particle mass~\cite{cmssvj, bingsvj}.
 Furthermore, a large jet radius may mitigate the energy loss due to the FSR, as more final state particles from the heavy particle decay will be clustered.
 So if a different jet clustering radius is applied, the algorithm has to be re-trained, and very likely the conclusion will change.